jeremy-goldwasser/jeremy-goldwasser.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in the Department of Statistics at UC Berkeley.
-I am fortunate to be advised by [Ryan Tibshirani](https://www.stat.berkeley.edu/~ryantibs/), and also collaborate regularly with [Giles Hooker](https://gileshooker.com/) at UPenn.
+I am a Ph.D. candidate in the Department of Statistics at UC Berkeley, advised by [Ryan Tibshirani](https://www.stat.berkeley.edu/~ryantibs/) and [Giles Hooker](https://gileshooker.com/).
 Before coming to Berkeley in 2021, I completed my B.S. at Yale University, where I did NLP research with the late [Dragomir Radev](https://seas.yale.edu/news-events/news/memoriam-dragomir-radev-professor-computer-science).

 In summer 2024, I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID.
 The year prior, I worked on Digital Pathology at Genentech, hosted by [Patrick Kimes](https://www.pkimes.com/).
-I spent a summer in undergrad at a deep learning startup, Voca.ai, in Israel.
+I also spent a summer in undergrad at a deep learning startup in Israel.

 ## Research Interests